Le-foucheur/Typst-VarTable/0.1.0/documentation.typ

 ==== 2.2.2.1 A classical variation array

-An variation array must be contain couple made of the position ; and whatever you want as long as it's of the content type.\
+An variation array must be contain couple with in first position, the position; and in second position, whatever you want as long as it's of the content type.\
 \
 The position can be :```typ top, center``` or ```typ bottom```, but no other type of alignment